CLIVE, HENRIETTA ANTONIA (1758 - 1830), traveller and scientific collector

 Today Henrietta's character can only be gauged from her surviving writing and a Joshua Reynolds portrait painted when she was nineteen.
 In the painting her oval face is fashionably pale, though tinged with rouge, her gaze is open, bold and questioning and her mouth suggestive of determination.
 These are all traits reflected in her letters and the journal she kept during a journey in India.

-In 1800 she realised an ambition to travel more widely.
+In 1800 she found herself able to travel more widely in India than before, the East India Company in 1799 having defeated and killed Tīpū Sultān, ruler of the Indian state of Mysore [Mysuru], with whom they had fought several wars.
 Without her husband but accompanied by her two young daughters, their artist/governess Anna Tonelli, and a company of over seven hundred and fifty, including a body-guard, Henrietta made a thousand mile journey through southern India beyond British held territory.
-She started from Madras on 4 March moving inland to Vellore, Bangalore, Mysore, Coimbatoor and returning via Trichinopoly and Tanjore.
-She reached the east coast again south of Madras at Tranquebar on 29 September before travelling north to Pondicherry finally reaching Madras again on 17 October.
-The journal kept on her journey together with related letters were edited and published in 2009.
-They are one of the earliest written accounts of India by a British woman.
+She started from 'Madras' [Chennai] on 4 March moving inland to 'Vellore' [Velur], 'Bangalore' [Bengaluru], 'Mysore' [Mysuru], 'Coimbatoor' [Coimbatore/Kovai] and returning via 'Trichinopoly' [Tiruchirappalli] and 'Tanjore' [Thanjavur].
+She reached the east coast again south of Chennai at 'Tranquebar' [Tharangambadi] on 29 September before travelling north to 'Pondicherry' [Puducherry] finally reaching Chennai again on 17 October.
+The journal kept on her journey together with related letters were edited and published in 2009; they are one of the earliest written accounts of India by a British woman.
+Henrietta made observations on landscape, wildlife, plants and minerals, art, religion, and culture, though the context of travelling through recently conquered territories was rarely far from the surface.
+She occasionally took on a quasi-diplomatic function, giving and receiving messages on behalf of her husband the governor, and traces of colonial warfare remained obvious in her surroundings.
+At the recently besieged and ransacked 'Seringapatam' [Srirangapatna], for instance, she passed by 'the gate where Tipu was killed.
+It was low and there were still many marks of blood on the walls.
+Bodies were so heaped above and below that all passage was impossible'.
+Henrietta had benefitted directly from this imperial slaughter; before leaving on her journey, she had been gifted 'one of the jewelled tygers' from Tīpū Sultān's throne.

-As a curious traveller with a clear interest in the developing field of what was then called natural philosophy, and which we today term science, Henrietta was a keen collector.
+As a curious colonial traveller with a clear interest in the developing field of what was then called natural philosophy, and which we today term science, Henrietta was a keen collector.
 'I ramble about all day hunting for plants' she noted at Cape Station in South Africa on her outward journey to India.
 In developing her interests and collections she corresponded and talked with others in various fields.
-They included a 'boor' she had met at Cape Town, otherwise known as Dr William Roxburgh, superintendent of the botanic garden established by the East India Company near Calcutta, and Dr Benjamin Heyne of the botanic garden in Madras.
+They included a 'boor' she had met at Cape Town, otherwise known as Dr William Roxburgh, superintendent of the botanic garden established by the East India Company near Calcutta [Kolkata], and Dr Benjamin Heyne of the botanic garden in Chennai.
 She also bought and exchanged minerals with collectors and dealers of the time such as James Sowerby and the Countess of Aylesford.
 With an emphasis on botanical and mineral collecting, as well as birds and insects, Henrietta had many examples sent home to Wales.
 Some remain at Powis Castle and what remains of her one thousand specimen mineral collection, 'arranged systematically by chemistry' and recorded in two handwritten catalogues, is now housed in the National Museum of Wales in Cardiff where it forms one of its most important historic collections.

-As a collector and cataloguer Henrietta is not a leader in scientific endeavour but collections and the ideas that developed from their availability are crucial to the development of science.
+As a collector and cataloguer Henrietta was not a leader in scientific endeavour but collections and the ideas that developed from their availability are crucial to the development of science.
 She also has importance as a woman undertaking a pursuit otherwise dominated by men, a situation she was not unaware of as she informed her husband: 'If you want collectors or collectoresses I think I should like to extremely... and grab over strange countries, particularly near Hyderabad.
 I should delight in it above all things.
 It is hard that we poor females are not to get anything in this Asiatic world.'

 Henrietta died at Walcott, the Clive family estate, aged 72 on 3 June 1830 and was buried at Bromfield, despite her wish to be buried in the family vault in Welshpool.